Restaurant de l'ITHQ

 A regional-cuisine choice when value matters

-The restaurant's verified regional-cuisine focus is the main reason to book.
+The restaurant's regional-cuisine focus is the main reason to book.
 For diners comparing across Montréal, the appeal is the combination of regional cuisine, $$ pricing, a schedule that includes breakfast, weekday lunch, dinner on select evenings.

 Michelin Plate recognition in 2026 gives the restaurant a useful trust signal without pushing expectations into starred-restaurant territory.
 That matters for decision-making: book for regional focus and a meal that should feel more considered than a casual drop-in, not for a trophy-dinner experience.
 For visitors building a wider Montréal plan, the full Montréal restaurants guide is the better place to compare the city's broader dining range.

-Use the verified service windows when planning
+Use the service windows when planning

-Timing is part of the appeal.
-Verified hours include weekday lunch from Monday to Friday, dinner from Tuesday through Saturday, breakfast service throughout the week with later breakfast starts on Saturday and Sunday.
+Timing is part of the appeal. hours include weekday lunch from Monday to Friday, dinner from Tuesday through Saturday, breakfast service throughout the week with later breakfast starts on Saturday and Sunday.
 That gives the restaurant more scheduling flexibility than a dinner-only choice.

 For planning, use the posted hours rather than assuming all services are available every day: Monday has breakfast and lunch, Tuesday through Friday add dinner, Saturday has breakfast and dinner, Sunday is breakfast only.
 For a hotel-led weekend, pair restaurant planning with the Montréal hotels guide; for pre- or post-dinner drinks, use the Montréal bars guide.